 DW Akademie supports young people in Jordan and neighboring countries in gaining the skills and awareness for moving competently in the digital space.
 It also encourages them to help shape the social discourse.
 DW Akademie, together with its partner organizations 7iber, Social Media Exchange (SMEX) and 7amleh, is developing a transnational informal network in Jordan, Lebanon and the Palestinian Territories.
 The aim is to enable young people to deal safely and critically with media content.
 The protection of online privacy plays a special role here.
 Topics are conveyed via campaigns, hackerspaces and material specifically tailored to young people.

-With its partner Leaders of Tomorrow, DW Akademie promotes dialogue between young people from Syria and Jordan.
-A special focus is put on creative formats, such as role plays.
+In northern Jordan, DW Akademie supports the Family and Childhood Protection Society in its efforts to strengthen media and information literacy (MIL) among school students.
+MIL is to be gradually implemented nationwide.
+With Leaders of Tomorrow, a partner, DW Akademie promotes dialogue between young people from Syria and Jordan, with a special focus on creative formats, such as role plays.

 Country coordinator: Chi Viet Giang

 Local partners: 7iber, Leaders of Tomorrow, Family and Childhood Protection Society, Future Pioneers, Social Media Exchange (SMEX), 7amleh, Arab Reporters for Investigative Journalism (ARIJ)